-The U.S. Department of Energy (DOE) Energy Efficiency and Renewable Energy (EERE) Science, Technology and Policy (STP) is seeking leaders in energy efficiency and renewable energy policy.
+The U.S. Department of Energy (DOE) Energy Efficiency and Renewable Energy (EERE) Science, Technology and Policy (STP) is seeking to develop the future leaders in energy efficiency and renewable energy policy.
 The EERE STP appointments provide an opportunity for highly talented scientists and engineers to participate in policy-related projects at DOE's Office of Energy Efficiency and Renewable Energy in Washington, DC.

 The Solar Energy Technologies Office (SETO) drives research, manufacturing, and market solutions to make the abundant solar energy resources in the United States more affordable and accessible for Americans.

-Applicants selected as a participant will be a member of the SETO and carry out activities critical to SETO’s technology mission.
+Applicants selected as a participant will join the SETO team responsible for carrying out activities critical to SETO’s technology mission.
 For more information about the SETO, visit https://www.energy.gov/eere/solar/solar-energy-technologies-office .
 SETO applications are reviewed (and offers are made) two times per year with rolling application deadlines of January 15th and June 15th.
 The application review process takes approximately 3-4 months.